 Lead the biking and walking movement in RVA!

 The Bike Walk RVA Academy is our program designed to develop Richmond region residents into grassroots leaders in their communities for better walking and biking infrastructure such as paved trails, protected bike lanes, and sidewalks that allows people of all ages and abilities to get where they need to go on foot or by bike.

-Over the course of the program, we will empower you with the tools, knowledge, and confidence to effectively advocate for infrastructure improvements that will make the Richmond region a better place to bike, walk, and live for everyone.
+Over the course of the program, you will gain the tools, knowledge, and confidence to effectively advocate for infrastructure improvements that will make the Richmond region a better place to bike, walk, and live for everyone.

 By the end of the program, you will earn the title of ‘Champion’, be ready to organize residents of your community around local projects, and have a working understanding of campaign planning and execution.
 We are committed to providing you with the know-how and support to:

 - Identify walking and biking infrastructure needs in your community

 - Gather like-minded individuals and build a team

 - Navigate county government and identify decision-makers

 - Set SMART* goals and develop a plan to achieve them